pharbst/How-to-OpenVPN/README.md

 openssl verify -CApath /etc/ssl/certs/ peters_selfsigned_trust_chain.pem
 ```

+#### Add CA's to trusted store on Android
+On Android devices you can go into the settings and scroll down until you find security settings you have to dig through there a bit to find a setting called add certificate or simular.
+The CA has to be on your phone of course.

 ## OpenVPN
 OpenVPN is a powerful open-source program designed for creating VPN servers and establishing secure connections between networks or remote devices.
 It offers comprehensive features and is compatible with various operating systems, providing an OpenVPN client software for easy setup and usage.